caiyangcy/SCMM/docs/map_info.md

 ## Heterogeneous

-The following maps contain multiple types and same amount of units in both side.
+The following are some heterogeneous ones

 | Name | Ally Units | Enemy Units | Type |
 | :---: | :---: | :---: | :---:|